wx-chevalier/Awesome-Lists-and-CheatSheets/01.CS/DesignPattern/DesignPattern-List.md

 ## Book

-- [Refactoring Guru 📚](https://refactoringguru.cn/design-patterns/what-is-pattern)：Design patterns are typical solutions to common problems in software design.
+- [Refactoring Guru》📚](https://refactoringguru.cn/design-patterns/what-is-pattern)：Design patterns are typical solutions to common problems in software design.
 Each pattern is like a blueprint that you can customize to solve a particular design problem in your code.

 ## Resource